 It’s clear that, not only are a larger proportion of people with some intersex variations likely to identify as lesbian or gay (Holmes in Kessler, 1998), but all intersex people (and all partners aware of their intersex status) are obliged to consider what their status means for their sexual orientation and identity.
 However, despite a higher prevalence of same designated gender attraction, most intersex people do not identify as queer, as gay or lesbian, or as trans.
 The “vast majority of people born with intersex conditions live as a woman or a man, and do not view themselves as a member of different gender/sex category” (Emi Koyama, 2003).

 This is just as true, of course, for the trans people who no longer identify as trans once their transition is complete, and it’s true of many men who have sex with men.
-It’s incumbent on intersex activists to always remember this.
-This is equally the case for intersex people who also define themselves as trans.
+It’s incumbent on all activists to always remember this.

 Intersex and Trans

 OII was founded by Curtis Hinkle, a man who was previously lesbian coordinator for the National Organization of Women in the US.
 Unusually for an intersex organization, OII has always been open to the possibility that intersex people can and do change their cardinal gender documents, but we regard our issues as distinctive.
 Intersex and trans people should be strong allies, but should not speak for each other.

 “The newest issue is whether or not transgendered people should be “allowed” to call themselves intersexuals, to claim that both groups are, for all practical purposes, the same, and should be combined into one big gender-transgressive group.